Resurs-P Earth-watching satellites

 In the fall of 2011, Department 1133 at TsSKB Progress conducted aircraft tests of the satellite's unique hyper-spectral payload, which would be used for the first time on the Russian-built spacecraft.

 As of March 2012, the launch of Resurs-P was promised in August 2012.
 (562) As late as May 2012, the preparations still maintained the launch date in August or September.

 By the end of June, the launch was set for Sept.
 30, but by the beginning of August, the mission was postponed again to October 25.
 By the end of the same month, the launch was rescheduled for November 22 and by the beginning of October the mission was set for November 30, 2012.
 On Oct.
 9, 2012, TsSKB Progress announced that the spacecraft had arrived to Baikonur.
-However on November 14, Roskosmos announced that in order to confirm the projected lifetime of the spacecraft, light sensors manufactured with the new technique and intended for the star trackers onboard the satellite had undergone additional tests.
-Based on the results of these trials, a decision had been made to upgrade the instruments.
-As a result, the launch of Resurs-P was postponed from November 30, 2012, to the first quarter of 2013.
+However on November 14, Roskosmos and TsSKB Progress announced that in order to confirm the projected lifetime of the spacecraft, light sensors manufactured by NPP Elar with the new technique and intended for the star trackers onboard the satellite had undergone additional tests.
+Based on the results of these trials, showing unacceptable results, a decision had been made to upgrade the instruments.
+The same problem reportedly delayed the launch of the second Persona reconnaissance satellite, (which used similar trackers) from 2012 to 2013.

-Resurs-P No. 3
+Launch of Resurs-P No. 1